emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/03-data-structures-part1.md

 We see that the output for these two objects look very similar.
 It is because data frames are lists 'under the hood'.
 Data frames are a special case of lists where each element (the columns of the data frame) have the same lengths.

-In our `nordic` example, we have an integer, a double and a logical variable.
+In our `nordic` example, we have a character, an integer, and a numerical variable.
 As we have seen already, each column of data frame is a vector.